jafingerhut/clojure-benchmarks/fasta/readme.txt

 fasta.clojure-3.clojure (almost same as fasta.clj-8.clj, except only compiles with Clojure 1.2) fasta.clojure-5.clojure (identical to my fasta.clj-8.clj)

-My recommendation is to keep at least the last one on the Alioth web site, and if it is desired to keep the fastest 2, also keep fasta.clojure-2.clojure.
+My recommendation is to keep at least the last one on the Benchmarks Game web site, and if it is desired to keep the fastest 2, also keep fasta.clojure-2.clojure.

 Remove these two: